davidclough/node/_documents/javascript-guide/javascript-guide.md

 If you declare a variable that is not inside a function it becomes part of the global scope, is available anywhere and, if it has already been declared, in your code or a third party library, will wipe it out and re-initialise it.

 > **Avoid** declaring variables within the global scope.
-Only outer `namespaces` (generally just the one), which act as containers for all your code, should be declared in the global scope.
+Only outer `namespaces`, generally just the one, which act as containers for all your code, should be declared in the global scope.
 More on these later.

 Any variable declared inside a function will be visible within that function and all nested functions and objects.
 As will be explained later, this is your ticket to encapsulation in JavaScript.
 That said, we are not pretending that it will match up to the encapsulation available in other languages.